lenewsad/IntuneEDU/IntuneEDU/what-are-groups.md

 Intune for Education automatically creates the __All Devices__ and __All Users__ groups when your tenant is created.
 These default groups represent the broadest categories of users and devices in your school or school district, and [cannot be moved](what-are-groups.md#why-cant-i-move-certain-groups).

+## Group types

+There are two types of groups that you can use to organize objects, such as users and devices, in Intune for Education. **Assigned** groups and **Dynamic** groups.

+### Dynamic

+- No subgroups
+- Convert group types from Assigned to Dynamic

+Dynamic groups are built using rules, and do not contain objects in the same way that Assigned groups do.
+You can't edit the membership of objects in a Dynamic group without going back and editing the rules that determine what objects appear in that group.

+### Assigned

 ## Managing groups and subgroups